-Welcome to Scotland - land of legends and romance, from the great cultural cities in the south, to the dramatic mountains and misty lochs of the Highlands.
-On arrival at Edinburgh Airport, transfers depart for your hotel at 09:00, 11:00 & 13:00.
-Then the rest of the day is yours to relax before joining your Tour Director for a Welcome Reception - a pleasant evening of dinner and wine.
-On selected departures, you will also attend the spectacular Military Tattoo - a colourful mix of pipes and drums, dance and display, set against the floodlit backdrop of Edinburgh Castle.
+Welcome to Scotland—land of legends and romance, from the great cultural cities in the south, to the dramatic mountains and misty lochs of the Highlands.
+On arrival at Edinburgh airport, transfers depart for your hotel at 9 am, 11 am and 1 pm.
+Then the rest of the day is yours to relax before joining your Travel Director for a Welcome Dinner with wine.
+On select departures, you will also attend the spectacular Military Tattoo—colorful mix of pipes and drums, dance and display, set against the floodlit backdrop of Edinburgh Castle

 Join a Local Expert to see the highlights of the city.
-Drive along Princes Street to the ornate Scott Memorial, then tour the 18th century New Town with its classical Adam façades.
-Over in the Old Town, visit the castle, home of Mons Meg, the Stone of Destiny and Scotland's crown jewels.
-At the bottom of the Royal Mile, stands the Palace of Holyroodhouse, the official Scottish residence of the Queen.
-The rest of the day is at leisure, why not visit the art treasures in the National Gallery?
+Drive along Princes Street to the ornate Scott Memorial, then wander the 18th-century New Town with its neoclassical Georgian façades.
+In the Old Town, visit Edinburgh Castle, home of Mons Meg, the Stone of Destiny and Scotland’s Crown Jewels, the Honors of Scotland.
+At the bottom of the Royal Mile stands the Palace of Holyroodhouse, the official Scottish residence of the Queen.
+The rest of the day is at leisure; why not visit the art treasures in the National Gallery?

-See Culloden Moor in the morning, where Bonnie Prince Charlie's Jacobite army was finally crushed in 1746.
+See Culloden Moor in the morning, where Bonnie Prince Charlie’s Jacobite army was crushed in 1746.
 Visit the Culloden Visitor Center before continuing along the shores of Loch Ness.
-Keep your eyes peeled for the monster!
+Keep your eyes peeled for the legendary monster!
 Next, follow the rugged coast north to the fishing port of Wick.
 Pause at the Old Pulteney Distillery to taste a wee dram of whisky and learn about the production of this national drink.
-Your hotel for the next two nights is in the town of Thurso, which looks out over the Pentland Firth towards the Old Man of Hoy.

-Start the day by driving to the most northern point of the British mainland, John O'Groats.
+Start the day by driving to the most northern point of the British mainland, John O’Groats.
 Board the ferry to the beautiful Orkney Islands where the countryside is breathtakingly majestic and the tranquility supports a quieter pace of life.
-Here the hardy locals say they live ‘below the wind and above the water.'
-Your Local Expert was born and bred on the islands and accompanies you as you visit the 5,000-year-old village of Skara Brae, the mysterious Ring of Brodgar, Kirkwall and the small chapel built by Italian prisoners during World War II.
+Here the hardy locals say they live 'below the wind and above the water.'
+Your Local Expert accompanies you as you visit the 5,000-year-old village of Skara Brae, the mysterious Ring of Brodgar, Kirkwall and the small chapel built by Italian prisoners during World War II.
 Return to your Thurso hotel for dinner.

-Travel through stunning and pristine landscapes along the northern coast with its white sandy beaches, and further inland to misty valleys and glens, lochs and rushing waters.
-Then it's ‘Over the Sea to Skye' the largest and most beautiful island of the Inner Hebrides.
+Travel through stunning, pristine landscapes along the northern coast with its white sandy beaches, and further inland to misty valleys and glens, lochs and rushing waters.
+Then it’s 'Over the Sea to Skye,' the largest and most beautiful island of the Inner Hebrides.
 On the way to Broadford, hear romantic tales of how young Flora MacDonald helped rescue Bonnie Prince Charlie to see the dramatic Cuillin Hills.

-Spend time on peaceful Loch Lomond, ‘Queen of Scottish Lochs' according to Sir Walter Scott and the largest in Great Britain.
+Spend time around peaceful Loch Lomond, 'Queen of Scottish Lochs' according to Sir Walter Scott and the largest in Great Britain.
 Perhaps experience the beauty and tranquillity of the loch with an optional cruise before continuing to Glasgow.
-An orientation drive shows you the city's grand public buildings, including George Square and St. Mungo's Cathedral.
+An orientation drive through the city will show you the grand public buildings, including George Square and St. Mungo’s Cathedral.
 Then the rest of the afternoon is at your leisure to explore as you wish.

-Your tour comes to an end after breakfast.
-Departure transfers arrive at Glasgow Airport at 07:00 & 09:00.
+Your travels come to an end after breakfast.
+Departure transfers arrive at Glasgow Airport at 7 am and 9 am.

 |Depart Date||Return Date||Price||Discount||Availability||Price|